also share information about your use of our site with our social media, advertising and analytics

 obtain, at the Company's expense, outside legal or independent professional advice and such advisors may, if invited, attend meetings as necessary.

-The Committee shall have access to sufficient resources in order to carry out its duties.
+The Committee shall have access to sufficient resources in order to carry out its duties, including access to the company secretariat for advice and assistance as required.

 Responsibilities: Interim and Annual Financial Statements